 - "Extras" - can use chia seeds or hemp seeds to add protein to this smoothie

 Step 1: Make the raspberry layer.
 Add the raspberries and milk to a blender and pulse for 30-60 seconds.
 You want this layer to be THICK, so you may have to blend it for a little longer, but try not to add any extra liquid.
-If it really isn’t blending, add 1-2 tbsp more milk.
+If it really isn't blending, add 1-2 tablespoon more milk.
 Then, pour the smoothie into 2 glasses and place the glasses in the freezer.